Stitches or Sutures: Wound Closure Today and in History

 Wound Closure Today and in the Future

 The simple technique of sewing skin sections together has helped heal wounds for thousands of years.
 Today improved suturing materials and techniques offer a better outcome than people in the past experienced, with less scarring.
-Even better techniques that produce more satisfactory results—such as laser tissue welding—may soon be common.
-The simple stitch has served us well over time, though, and probably will continue to do so, although perhaps in a modified form.
+Even better techniques that produce more satisfactory results—such as laser tissue welding—may one day be common.
+The simple stitch has served us well over time, though, and probably will continue to do so, though perhaps in a modified form.

 - Crime and Punishment in Ancient Surgery: An Examination of Assyrian and Egyptian Physicians from the Journal of Infectious Diseases and Preventive Medicine

 - Laser sutures: Closing wounds with light from the MIT Technology Review

 - How Lasers and Glue Help to Weld Tissue Ruptures from Scientific American